yoriiis/dataJS/README.md

 ### .add(selector, key, value)

-Calling `.add(selector, key, value)` method allow to attach data of any type to DOM elements in a way that is safe from memory leaks
+Calling `.add(selector, key, value)` method allow to attach data of any type to DOM elements in a way that is safe from memory leaks.
+If key already exist, the new key/value will replace the data.

 ```javascript
 dataStore.add(selector, key, value)